sainib/taffy/README.md

 * Superset

 ### Admin Layer
-* Ambari View to configure the process
+* Ambari View to wire the pipelines and configure the processes.
+This is where new custom processing can be added.

 # Extensibility

-* Hooks to add on processing
+* Basic template of pipeline will execute certain number of steps in the flow and will allow plugging and playing custom building blocks.